Seahawks waive Chad Wheeler following arrest on suspicion of felony domestic violence

-The Seahawks on Wednesday waived Chad Wheeler, a backup offensive lineman for the Seattle Seahawks for parts of the past two seasons, following an arrest over the weekend on suspicion of felony domestic violence.
+The Seahawks on Wednesday waived Chad Wheeler, a backup offensive lineman with the team for parts of the past two seasons, following an arrest over the weekend on suspicion of felony domestic violence.

-The move was made official on the NFL transactions report for Wednesday and came shortly after the team released a statement noting that he was a free agent and is “no longer with the team.”
+The move was on the NFL transactions report for Wednesday and came shortly after the Seahawks released a statement noting he was a free agent and is “no longer with the team.”

-Wheeler was arrested early Saturday morning following an incident in Kent that left his girlfriend with an injured arm and injuries to her face for which she was taken to Valley Medical Center.
+Wheeler was arrested early Saturday morning following an incident in Kent that left his girlfriend with an injured arm and injuries to her face, for which she was taken to Valley Medical Center.

-Wheeler bonded out of King County jail Tuesday after bail was set at $400,000 and has a probable cause hearing scheduled for Wednesday afternoon.
+Wheeler bonded out of King County Jail on Tuesday after bail was set at $400,000 and has a hearing scheduled for Wednesday afternoon.

 Just as the waiver notice became official Wheeler also took to Twitter to acknowledge the incident and say he would no longer play.